-Amend Section 2230 by adding or Retail or Wholesale sales with light manufacturing or assembly in a building less than 20,000 sq. ft. building footprint and Retail or Wholesale sales with light manufacturing or assembly in a building under "C. COMMERCIAL".
+Amend Section 2230 by adding Retail sales with manufacturing or assembly in a building less than 20,000 sq. ft. building footprint and Retail sales with manufacturing or assembly in a building under "C. COMMERCIAL", or take any other action relative thereto.